 In this method, artificial turf is glued directly to a base surface.
 We don't recommend this method.
 Gluing down directly to the surface will allow pockets of air to form and bacteria will grow.
 This also allows bugs and water to get into these pockets causing your synthetic grass to basically fall apart.
 It will also be very difficult to remove and can potentially damage the base it was glued to.
 Apply this method at your own risk.

 There are a couple of ways to protect your turf from being pulled up by the wind.
 The most popular being to use the frame method we went over above.
 This will make sure your turf is securely attached to prevent buckling on the edges.
-Another option is to put a heavy layer of sand down on top of the installed artificial grass.
+Another option is to put a heavy layer of infill down on top of the installed artificial grass.
 While this also helps prevent any uplifting, it restrains your options when cleaning your turf because it eliminates the ability to use a vacuum.

 The great thing about installing artificial grass is that you can cut it to fit any area.
 You have control over how much of the space is covered with turf.
 To have a multifunctional area, you can combine fake grass with other surfaces.

 Artificial grass is an amazing addition to any home or commercial space.
 It makes even the most unusable space livable.
 However, if not installed and maintained correctly you can run into many costly issues.
 When considering installing artificial grass there are a few main precautions to take to maintain the integrity of your installation.